Big Salmon River TourExperience the wilderness up close!

 Quiet Lake to Carmacks, 354 km / 15 days

-The Big Salmon River is one of the most beautifull wilderness rivers in the Yukon Territory.
-Surrounded by the Pelly Mountains and the Big Salmon Range the narrow river winds its way through one of the most charming landscapes of the Yukon Territory, until it empties into the Yukon River close to the town of Carmacks.
+The Big Salmon River is one of the most beautiful wilderness rivers in the Yukon Territory.
+Surrounded by the Pelly Mountains and the Big Salmon Range, the narrow river winds its way through one of the most charming landscapes of the Yukon Territory, until it flows into the Yukon River close to the town of Carmacks.

 The Big Salmon River holds many surprises for wilderness enthusiasts and experienced canoeists alike.
-Accompaid by our experienced guides, even canoe-novices can master this river with its natural challenges like sweepers and fast moving water.
+Accompanied by our experienced guides, paddlers with intermediate skills can also master this river with its natural challenges like sweepers and fast moving water.

-In August the glass-clear water allows us to observe the King Salmons as they pass by our canoes, migrating to their spawning grounds.
+In August the glass-clear water allows us to observe the King Salmon, as they pass by our canoes, migrating to their spawning grounds.
 An unbelievable opportunity for the wildlife photographer!